jump-dev/JuMP.jl/docs/src/refvariable.md

 Semidefinite and symmetric variables
 ------------------------------------

 JuMP supports modeling with [semidefinite variables](https://en.wikipedia.org/wiki/Semidefinite_programming).
-A square symmetric matrix *X* is positive semidefinite if all eigenvalues are nonnegative; this is typically denoted by *X* ≽ 0.
+A square symmetric matrix ``X`` is positive semidefinite if all eigenvalues are nonnegative; this is typically denoted by ``X \succeq 0``.
 You can declare a matrix of variables to be positive semidefinite as follows:

     @variable(m, X[1:3,1:3], SDP)

 Note in particular the indexing: 1) exactly two index sets must be specified, 2) they must both be unit ranges starting at 1, 3) no bounds can be provided alongside the `SDP` tag.
-If you wish to impose more complex semidefinite constraints on the variables, e.g. *X* − *I* ≽ 0, you may instead use the `Symmetric` tag, along with a semidefinite constraint:
+If you wish to impose more complex semidefinite constraints on the variables, e.g. ``X − I \succeq 0``, you may instead use the `Symmetric` tag, along with a semidefinite constraint:

     @variable(m, X[1:n,1:n], Symmetric)
     @SDconstraint(m, X >= eye(n))